-We’ve covered those four elements above, but there are still a few more things you can do (or not do) to keep your silk sheets looking their best:
+We’ve covered the elements above, but there are still a few more things you can do (or not do) to keep your silk sheets looking their best:

-Cosmetics – remove any and all cosmetics before getting into bed.
-Alcohol, and hairspray especially can damage silk fibers.
+Remove any and all cosmetics before getting into bed.
+Alcohol and hairspray especially can damage silk fibers.

 For most people, the pillowcase wears out much faster than any other silk item.
 Between all of the chemicals that people put in their hair, and everything that’s in makeup, it’s really no surprise.